ebs-universe/fpv-gcc/README.rst

     Still, remember that the file parsing was implemented by observing the content of real mapfiles, and not based on a file format specification.
     Even with toolchains it was written to support, there are large sections of the file that are not actually used.
 Due to this, the outputs generated are not always accurate.
 Various boundary conditions result in minor errors in size reporting.
-Since the primary usage of this module (mine) depends largely on qualitative and only incremental quantitative information, I have not tried to track down and eliminate these errors.
-If you find one, feel free to file an issue on github, and if it's readily fixable, I will do so.
-Pull request with fixes are also welcome.

 Links